jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

 **1) Data Collection:**

 The data used in this study are collected from the NYT API.
-They include metadata indicating the number of articles that contain certain terms for each year between 2011 and 2021.
+They include metadata that indicate the number of articles containing certain terms for each year between 2011 and 2021.

 **2) Z Scores:**

-The z scores are then calculated as the raw value less the term’s mean, divided by the term’s standard deviation.
-This allows us to compare the relative trajectory of terms regardless of their overall count during Trump’s presidency.
+The z scores are calculated as the raw number of articles less the term’s mean, divided by the term’s standard deviation.
+This allows for a comparison of the relative trajectory of terms.

+**2) Loess Transformation:**

+The data for each term is then plotted with the use of a loess regression line.
+This smooths out the data points into a curve for a better visualization of overall trends.